Leuviah/project-leuviah/README.md

 # Project⩱Leuviah
 		a decentralized ecosystem where humans and machines can interact with guaranteed security and trust.
 		We are on a mission to ensure everyday people and businesses can own and control their devices, as well as the data/value they generate.
-By connecting the physical and digital worlds, d emocratize access to machine-backed DApps, assets, and services to deliver value to users and fuel the new machine economy.
+By connecting the physical and digital worlds, democratize access to machine-backed DApps, assets, and services to deliver value to users and fuel the new machine economy.
 		#
 		Create Next Generation Dapps to Change the World.